When the Pawn...: Title

+Conception

+When the Pawn… came off the success and controversy of Tidal, her debut album.
+She had faced a lot of public scrutiny, specifically for her 1997 VMA speech, where she famously stated, "this world is bullshit".
+The speech urges viewers to be themselves and not compare or change themselves because of the media they are consuming.
+This outburst came as a response to backlash from her "Criminal" music video.
+She would continue to have a negative attitude towards the media.
+Fiona stated that writing music began as a response to fighting with her parents but became cathartic in her life.
+Apple writes her own music about past experiences she has dealt with.
+Many songs on the album speak about tumultuous relationships with others as well as with herself.
+The tumultuous relationship that inspired many of the songs on this album is thought to be with Paul Thomas Anderson.
+The two were together from 1997-2000 (during the making of this album).
+The couple began doing drugs together, where Apple would then start a long road of addiction and later recovery which affected later albums.
+When the Pawn… reflected all these circumstances around the production.

+Music and lyrics

+According to Katherine St. Asaph of Pitchfork: "When the Pawn… is about knowing your patterns, knowing the rubble they’ve made of your life—and knowing you’ll do it again."
+Asaph also said: "[Apple's] vocal roles are larger-than-life: precise and unsingably fast, fit for a technical rapper, or open-throated and dramatic, like a stage diva commandeering an encore."

 Release

 The first single, "Fast as You Can", was fairly popular and received moderate radio and video airplay.
 It reached the top 20 on the US Billboard Modern Rock Tracks chart and became Apple's first top 40 hit on the UK Singles Chart.
 The follow-up singles, "Limp" and especially "Paper Bag", which was nominated for a Grammy Award, were less successful.
-Apple's boyfriend at the time, filmmaker Paul Thomas Anderson, directed videos for all three singles.
+Apple's boyfriend at the time, filmmaker Paul Thomas Anderson, directed the videos for all three singles.

 In 2019, Apple collaborated with King Princess on a cover of "I Know".
 The song was released for Spotify's RISE program on January 25.

 A reissue by Vinyl Me Please was announced in 2020 featuring a new cover chosen by Fiona herself, marking the album's first ever vinyl pressing.